 - Dallas Cowboys 20 @ Seattle Seahawks 21

 - New York Giants 21 @ Dallas Cowboys 17

 - Philadelphia Eagles 14 @ Dallas Cowboys 34

-I find it interesting that Dallas has made the playoffs less than half the time since 1995 (7 seasons out of 16 possible), won only two of their nine playoff games, lost all five of their road playoff games (while breaking even at home, 2-2), and has not competed in a championship game, but is still considered by most (especially the media) to be one of the toughest wins in the NFL.
+I find it interesting that Dallas has made the playoffs less than half the time since 1995 (8 seasons out of 19 possible), won only three of their eleven playoff games, lost all six of their road playoff games (while breaking slightly over .500 at home, 3-2), and have not competed in a championship game, but is still considered by most (especially the media) to be one of the toughest wins in the NFL.
 Judging by the abundance of media coverage, one would think that the Cowboys are consistently a championship-caliber football team year-in and year-out, but clearly that is not the case.